pierre-rouleau/pel/doc/pel-manual.rst

                                company-mode to be used with racer.

 pel-use-speedbar               Enables support of the sr-speedbar_ package to provide        Yes, from MELPA_.
-                               Speedbar inside the same frame, useful in terminal (tty) mode.
+                               Speedbar inside the same frame, useful in terminal (TTY) mode.

                                ☝️  See `PEL Speedbar Management`_.